kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 12.5 CONVEYOR SYSTEM

-A conveyor system is provided for controlled movement of components between manufacturing stations and to reduce manual material handling.
+A conveyor system is represented in the DELMIA simulation for controlled movement of components between manufacturing stations and to reduce manual material handling.

 12.6 INSPECTION AREA